-The absorption spectrum of rhodopsin is defined by properties of the chromophore - 11-cisretinal residue and opsin fragment.
+The absorption spectrum of rhodopsin is defined by specific properties of the chromophore - 11-cis-retinal residue and opsin fragment.
 This range in vertebrates has two characteristic peaks - one in the ultraviolet ($\lambda = 278$ nm) due to the opsin fragment, and the other - in the visible region ($\lambda = 500$ nm) corresponds to absorption of the chromophore (Fig. 3).
 Further transformation of rhodopsin under the action of light to the final stable product consists of a series of very fast intermediate stages.
-Investigating intermediates absorption spectra of rhodopsin in extracts at low temperatures at which these products are stable, allows to describe in the detail the photochemical changes of rhodopsin [12].
+Investigating the absorption spectra of intermediates of rhodopsin in retina extracts at low temperatures at which these products are stable, allows evaluate in the detail the photochemical changes of rhodopsin [12].